WE GO BEYOND 20/20!

-Do eye movements show adequate muscle control, tracking, fixation, etc.?
+Are your eyes moving consistently across the page when you read?
+Can you follow a ball as it moves across your field of vision?
 In the classroom, normal eye movements allow rapid and accurate shifting of the eyes along with a line of print or from book to desk to board, etc. In sports, efficient eye movements contribute to eye-hand coordination, visual reaction time, and accurate tracking.

 - Reversal Frequency

 Is your child older than 7 and still showing confusion or reversal of letters or words (b, d; p, q; saw, was; etc.)?
 They may be having trouble with their visual perception.
 We can check whether your child's letter reversals show underlying visual perceptual processing issues.

 Come visit our Exton eye clinic to see how else we can help you.

 Learn More About Our Services: